jessekelighine/vindent.nvim/README.md

 ```

 If the cursor is on line 2, then pressing `]=` 2 times moves the cursor to line
-6 and 8.
-This is because `strict` is used for `]=`, meaning that "empty lines"
+6 and and then to line 8.
+This is because `strict` is used for `]=`, meaning
-and "more-indented lines" are all considered to be boundaries of a text block
+that "empty lines" and "more-indented lines" are all considered to be
-(*not* skipped).
-So lines 2-3 is one block, line 6 is itself a block, and lines
+boundaries of a text block (*not* skipped).
+So lines 2-3 is one block, line 6
-8-9 is the third block.
+is itself a block, and lines 8-9 is the third block.

 If the cursor is on line 2, then pressing `]p` moves the cursor to line 9.
 This
 is because `loose` is used for `]p`, meaning that "empty lines" and